HomeBlogHow to Write a Hearing Conservation Program Policy: A Complete Guide for Employers

 Section 5: Hearing Protection

-The hearing protection section should specify: which device types are made available and why; the adequacy evaluation method used (derated NRR or PAR from fit testing); what the required minimum attenuation is for each noise area or job classification; how employees select and are issued devices; the mandatory vs. voluntary use thresholds (voluntary at action level; mandatory at PEL); and how devices are inspected, replaced, and maintained.
+Specify which device types are available, the adequacy evaluation method (derated NRR or PAR from fit testing), required minimum attenuation per noise area, mandatory vs. voluntary use thresholds (voluntary at action level; mandatory at PEL), and STS response protocol for HPD reassessment.
+See: HPD Fit Testing: Quantitative Methods and OSHA Requirements.

 Section 6: Training

-The training section should specify: initial training (before or concurrent with first qualifying exposure); annual retraining (within 12 months of previous); the four required content areas from 1910.95(k); the delivery format and platform; the language accommodation process for non-English speakers; and how completion is documented for each employee.
+Specify: initial training before first qualifying exposure; annual retraining within 12 months of previous; four required content areas from 1910.95(k); delivery format; language accommodation; and how completion is documented per employee.
+See: OSHA Hearing Conservation Training Requirements.

 Section 7: Standard Threshold Shift Response Protocol

-1. Detection: Annual audiogram comparison triggers apparent STS flag; audiometric technician or software flags result for professional supervisor review
+1. Detection: Annual audiogram comparison triggers apparent STS flag for professional supervisor review

-2. Professional supervisor review: Supervisor reviews flagged audiogram; determines whether STS is confirmed; evaluates for work-relatedness; considers age correction if applicable
+2. Professional supervisor review: Confirms STS, evaluates work-relatedness, considers age correction

-3. Optional retest: Within 30 days of the annual audiogram showing the apparent STS; specify who schedules and conducts the retest
+3. Optional retest: Within 30 days of the annual audiogram showing apparent STS

-4. Employee notification: Written notification within 21 days of supervisor determination; specify who prepares and delivers the notification; what the notification must contain
+4. Employee notification: Written notification within 21 days of supervisor determination

-5. HPD reassessment: Review and refit hearing protection if current devices are inadequate; document the reassessment
+5. HPD reassessment: Review and refit if current devices are inadequate

 6. OSHA 300 recordability determination: Apply 1904.10 criteria; record within 7 days if criteria are met